Monday, December 23, 2024

 The expert also emphasizes that trade exchanges between Poland and Ukraine are very beneficial for his country.
 “In 2023, Polish exports to Ukraine amounted to 11.4 billion euros, imports from Ukraine – 4.4 billion euros.
 That is, Poland has a trade surplus with Ukraine of 7 billion euros,” notes the OSW director.

 The Climate Warming Association points out another important aspect.
 She notes that the decline in grain prices in Poland is the result of the situation on world markets, and not the import of Ukrainian grains.
-“The reason for the problems of farmers in Brussels.
+“The cause of the farmers' problems is in Brussels.
 This is an absurd climate policy that reduces production while increasing costs,” they argue.

 Inflation is the biggest problem for farmers